semgrep/semgrep-docs/docs/playground.md

 3. The rule is executed automatically on the selected option.
 4. To run again, press Run or type **Ctrl+Enter**.

-100-line and 1000-line files are taken at random from GitHub open source projects.
+100-line and 1000-line files are from random from GitHub open source projects.

 **Testing a rule** ensures that it meets your standards for precision and speed.
 Aside from running a rule on the Playground, it is possible to test a rule by creating comment annotations for intended and unintended matches.
 This is achieved by creating a test file.